-The ICAC may hold a public inquiry for an investigation.
+The ICAC may hold a public inquiry as part of an investigation.

 Requirement to attend